Bogota is the sprawling capital of Colombia and the country's largest city by a landslide.

 The bus routes are posted in the front windows and feature major landmarks, universities, and shopping centers to help you get your bearings.

 Flagging a bus is as easy as holding your hand out as it approaches.

 To get off the bus, look for a red button on the inside to push, or if you can't find one or it's not working, alert the driver that you want to get off.
 The average cost of a ride is 1,300 pesos ($0.75).

 Where to Stay

-If you prefer to stay in a different part of the city, there are plenty of other hostels to choose from and some, like La Pinta, have even popped up in the safer, upscale Chapinero neighborhood to the north.
+If you prefer to stay in a different part of the city, there are plenty of other hostels.
+Some, like La Pinta, have even popped up in the safer, upscale Chapinero neighborhood to the north.

-Couchsurfing in Bogota is another option which can help you save money, and give you a chance to see the city through a resident's perspective.
+Couchsurfing in Bogota is another option that can help you save money, and give you a chance to see the city through a resident's perspective.